 Medically necessary treatment in Finland

-You will receive necessary follow-up treatment in the same manner as the residents of Finland if you have received medically necessary treatment with the European Health Insurance Card during your temporary residence in Finland.
+You will receive necessary follow-up treatment in the same manner as the residents of Finland if you have received medically necessary treatment with the European Health Insurance Card (European Commission) during your temporary residence in Finland.
 You will receive treatment within public healthcare for the same customer fee as the residents of the municipality when you present your European Health Insurance Card to the treatment provider.

 You can apply for reimbursement for the costs of private medical care retrospectively from Kela on form SV 127 for six months after your payment or from your own health insurance institute.